-Step 3) of the procedure involves adding state-skipping logic to alter the sequence of the circular chain so that instead of going to state s, the sequence jumps to a state that matches a test cube c.
-The process of designing this state-skipping logic is the subject of this section.
+Step 3 of the procedure involves adding state skipping logic to alter the sequence of the circular chain so that instead of going to state s, the sequence jumps to a state that matches a test cube c.
+The process of designing this state skipping logic is the subject of this section.

-The first step is to find the largest cube d that contains the state that directly precedes state s (this state will be labeled state p) in the sequence but does not contain any of the other previous states in the sequence.
-Cube d is used to decode state p and initiate the state skipping.
-To preserve the sequence, cube d should not decode any of the other previous states in the sequence that come before state p.
-It is desirable to have cube d be as large as possible so that the corresponding AND will have as few inputs as possible.
+The first step is to find the largest cube d that contains the state that directly precedes state s (this state will be labeled state p) in the sequence, but does not contain any of the other previous states in the sequence.
+The cube d is used to decode state p and initiate the state skipping.
+In order to preserve the sequence, the cube d should not decode any of the other previous states in the sequence that come before state p.
+It is desirable to have the cube dbe as large as possible so that the corresponding AND will have as few inputs as possible.

 Finding the largest cube d is done by finding a minimum column cover in a Boolean conflict matrix.
 The conflict matrix has one row for each state in the sequence that comes before state p.
 So if state p is the (L+1)th state in the sequence, then there are L rows in the conflict matrix.
 The columns in the conflict matrix correspond to the bits in the state.
 So if there are n flip-flops in the circular chain, then there are n columns in the conflict matrix.
-For each of the L states that come before state p, the corresponding row in the conflict matrix is formed by placing a "1" in each column where the bit value of the state is different from the bit value of state p and placing a "0" in each column with the bit values are the same.
-A set of columns in the set.
+For each of the L states that come before state p, the corresponding row in the conflict matrix is formed by placing a '1' in each column where the bit value of the state is different from the bit value of state p and placing a '0' in each column with the bit values are the same.
+A set of columns covers the matrix if every row has a '1' in at least one of the columns in the set.
 The literals in the largest cube d correspond to the set of columns in the minimum column cover of the conflict matrix.
-This set of literals is compatible with state p, but conflicts with all L states that come before state p in the sequence.
-Finding the minimum column cover is an NP-complete problem, but efficient heuristics and techniques exist for solving it [14].
+This set of literals is compatible with state p, but conflicts with all Lstates that come before state p in the sequence.
+Finding the minimum column cover is an NP-complete problem, but efficient heuristics and techniques exist for solving it [Coudert 96].